 We started slow.
 When you try out a new market, you don’t dive in headfirst.
 It’s a step-by-step process that requires:

-Lead research.
+- Lead research.
 Since the client relied on referral marketing and networking to attract new clients, our mission was to gather a database of high-value leads for nurturing.
-Following the client’s ICP, we started working across eight industries to find the most relevant and exclusive leads.
+Following the client’s ICP, we started working across eight industries to find the most relevant and exclusive new business leads.

 How is it done?
 It’s incredibly important to not only find companies that tick all the boxes but also to ensure that they are, in fact, active and looking for new solutions.
 We don’t stop at finding and validating email addresses and other contact data.
 We also check the prospects’ corporate websites, SEO performance, and social media accounts.
 The frequency of updates, the number of new posts, and SEO data allowed us to estimate the level of potential client’s activity and the communication possibilities.